Marvin P. Feinsmith

-Marvin-Matis P. Feinsmith (1932/1933 – February 9, 2020), bassoonist, was a native New Yorker and a graduate of the Mozarteum University of Salzburg, the Juilliard School, and the Manhattan School of Music as first bassoonist with a master's degree.
-Marvin studied bassoon with Simon Kovar for five years and Elias Carmen one year.
-He studied reed making with Harold Goltzer and Norman Hertzberg and chamber music at Juilliard with Julius Baker and privately with Harold Gomberg.
+Marvin-Matis P. Feinsmith (1932/1933 – February 9, 2020), was a bassoonist from New York.
+He was a graduate of the Mozarteum University of Salzburg, the Juilliard School, and the Manhattan School of Music as first bassoonist with a master's degree.
+He studied bassoon with Simon Kovar for five years and Elias Carmen one year.
+He studied reed making with Harold Goltzer and Norman Herzberg and chamber music at Juilliard with Julius Baker and privately with Harold Gomberg.

 Notable experience

 Feinsmith played principal bassoon with the Indianapolis Symphony Orchestra, the Mozarteum of Salzburg, the Brooklyn Philharmonia, co-principal with the Symphony of the Air, the Israel Philharmonic Orchestra, under Leonard Bernstein and Zubin Mehta, solo bassoon for the Bernstein “Mass”, and assistant principal bassoon with the Denver Symphony Orchestra.

 He was a member of the International Double Reed Society as well as Local 802, Musicians Union, New York.

 He died on February 9, 2020, at the age of 87.